 Want to make a non-traditional nut-crusted pie?
 Try this key lime pie!

 Buy my cookbook now!

 P.S.
 If you try this recipe, please leave a star rating and/or a review in the comment section below.
 I so appreciate your feedback!
 AND find more inspiration on Pinterest, Facebook or Instagram.
 Signup for my email list, too!

 Homemade Refrigerated Pie Crust

 - 20 tablespoons cold unsalted butter cut into cubes

 - flour for dusting

-- Using your stand mixer fitted with the paddle attachment, place the flour, sugar, and salt in the bowl and mix it together briefly on low speed.
+- Using your stand mixer fitted with the paddle attachment, place the flour, sugar, and salt in the bowl and mix it together briefly on low speed to combine.

-- Then add in the cubes of butter to the bowl of the stand mixer.
-(If you are comfortable with chopsticks, use them to transfer the cubes from the refrigerated bowl to the mixer bowl.)
+- Add the cubes of butter to the bowl of the stand mixer.

 - On low speed, mix the flour and butter together until they resemble small uneven size peas.
 If you listen while the mixer is working, you will hear it change tone as the butter becomes incorporated into the flour.